jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **Tips:** Python virtual environments are so omnipresent that it is customary to create all of them under one directory (*venv* for example).
 You can quit virtual environment with `deactivate`.

+>[!NOTE]
-**NB:** If you have any problems creating the virtual environment check your `.bashrc` file.
-For example if you are part of NFI or closely work with them you may have settings by NFI that  disrupt the `python3` environment installed in sorvi.
+>If you have any problems creating the virtual environment check your `.bashrc` file.
+For example
+>if you are part of NFI or closely work with them you may have settings by NFI that  disrupt the `python3`
+>environment installed in sorvi.

 ## 2. Install the lukeghg Python package
 We assume that the working directory will be in */work/\<user\>/GHGInventory* in sorvi